A lot or a little?

 As with the TV series, this story pulls double-duty as entertainment and an illustrator of life lessons that have value for kids of all ages, this time centering on perseverance and self-reliance in the face of adversity.
 Twilight's experiences teach her a lot about respecting others' needs and accepting change, and she becomes a better sister and friend because of it.
 There are some tense moments during a face-off between the Canterlot clan and an army of imposters, so take some precaution in sharing it with very young kids.

 Families can talk about overcoming challenges.
-Twilight has to face doubt from her friends as she works to prove her convictions.
+In My Little Pony Friendship Is Magic: Royal Pony Wedding, Twilight has to face doubt from her friends as she works to prove her convictions.
 What gives her the strength to keep going?
 Is it hard to fight for something when you're the only one who believes in it?

 Kids: Have you ever been jealous of the time a friend spends with someone else?
 How did it make you feel?
 What are some ways you can work through a situation like that?